cnlohr/colorchord/embedded8266/README.md

 | CVR | Colorchord Values Read | Return all configurables in string form over UDP |
 | CVW | Colorchord Values Write | Given a name and value pair, set a configurable |

 Also there's a UDP server on port 7777 which can set the LEDs.
 Just send it an array of raw bytes for the LEDs in RGB order.
-So index 0 is LED1_R, index 1 is LED1_G, index 2 is LED1_B, index 3 is LED2_R, etc.
+So index 0 is LED1_R, index 1 is LED1_G, index 2 is LED1_B, index 3 is LED2_R, etc. It seems to ignore the first three bytes sent (first LED), but reads three bytes past where the data ends, so that may be a bug.